 We sympathize.
 Writing a song for a movie that isn't overly corny or too on-the-nose appears to be a challenge for even some of the most talented performers.
-While there are some amazing songs written specifically for movies there are also really questionable ones.
+While there are amazing songs written specifically for movies, there are also really questionable ones.

 In 1998, the man who was then named Puff Daddy took the Led Zeppelin classic "Kashmir" and reworked it for the soundtrack to Godzilla.
 Puff enlisted help from Zep guitarist Jimmy Page, but that didn't make things any better.
 The collaboration was a trainwreck from note one - even Public Enemy's Chuck D thought so.

-Though the duo performed the song live on a few occasions, most notably on Saturday Night Live, it failed to go down in the history books as a memorable mashup - and probably angered some Zep fans in the process.
+Though the duo performed the song live on a few occasions, most notably on Saturday Night Live, it failed to go down in the history books as a memorable remake - and probably angered some Zep fans in the process.

 MC Hammer's 1991 "Addams Groove" was recorded for the film The Addams Family and became a moderate hit for the rapper.
 That said, it's not his best moment, particularly with its groove that grows a bit too repetitive.
 MC Hammer's vocals are forgettable, the song lacks a hook, and it finally falls flat by the end.

 It's one of the more monotonous songs ever written for a movie, and live performances didn't sound much better.